paralleler0/Mac-Hardware-Info/README.md

-This is Macinfo, a port of Openbubbles-app/Mac-Hardware-Info for CLI!
+This is Macinfo, a port of Openbubbles-app/Mac-Hardware-Info for CLI!/ wow people forked me cool